If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 2. The Specifics of the Grinder

-That being said, if the whole setup is cheap and cheerful, you might not be able to tell burr from blade by taste (because everything else will also be efficient but not obsessively so) so don’t sweat it too much if value is your number one concern!
+That being said, if the whole setup is cheap and cheerful, you might not be able to tell burr from the blade by taste (because everything else will also be efficient but not obsessively so), so don’t sweat it too much if the value is your number one concern!<

 The Barista Express is actually great value for the quality of its features, and the Cuisinart DGB-900BC, while simple, does pretty much what every other drip option does but with fewer unnecessary add ons!